 A sense of dread begins to coil around his heart.
 Jumping out of bed he totters back to the desk.

 Five minutes later the desk is tidy.
-All but a few items placed neatly into drawers.
+All but a few items were placed neatly into drawers.
 Those few things left on top of the desk have been painstakingly arranged and rearranged until they were perfectly situated.
 These ‘on the desk’ items form a small cadre, a group whose membership has not varied for the past three years: a spiral-bound notebook, two pens (one with black ink, one with blue ink), a stack of Post-it Notes, a metal ruler and spare pair of reading glasses.

 Each is meticulously placed so as to make one long row, each item being 4 inches from the top edge of the desk.